MJ Melendez Preview, Player Props: Royals vs. Cubs

 MJ Melendez At The Plate

-- Melendez has an RBI in 29 of 115 games this year, with multiple RBI in 12 of them.
+- Melendez has driven in a run in 29 games this season (25%), including 12 games with more than one RBI (10.3%).
 He has also driven in three or more of his team's runs in two contests.

-- In 35.7% of his games this season, he has scored at least once.
-And he's had nine games with multiple runs (7.8%).
+- He has scored in 35.3% of his games this season, with two or more runs scored in 7.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.